 - Book Movement Tracks the 100 most popular book club selections nationally; must take a free membership to access guides

-- Oprah's Book Club 60 Books excerpts, reading questions, character guide and author interviews or essays
+- Oprah's Book Club 70 Books listed with excerpts, reading questions, character guide and author interviews or essays

 - ReadingGroupGuides.com Nearly 3,000 guides to help you plan your book discussion

 - Try the Web site of the publisher of the book.